ibz/lightning-shell/README.md

 The Dockerfile can be generated using `./generate-dockerfiles.sh`, then, the container can be built using
-`docker buildx build --platform=linux/arm64 --build-arg arch=arm64 --build-arg versioon=dev .`
+`docker buildx build --platform=linux/arm64 --build-arg arch=arm64 --build-arg version=dev .`

 ## Included utilities